Moving home with Virgin Media

 If Virgin Media is not available at your new address

 If you find that it is not available at your new property, then you will need to let Virgin Media know that you are leaving as soon as possible.
 If you are not at the end of your contract, you will unfortunately have to pay Early Disconnection Fees.
-The amount this will cost is dependent on how many months you have left on your contract.
+The amount this will be is dependent on how many months you have left on your contract.

 If you are mostly concerned about getting a package with a fast download speed, then as long as Openreach’s fibre broadband is available at your new address, there are several providers whose offering should fit the bill.
 BT, TalkTalk and Vodafone can provide speeds over 100Mbps in some areas, but most providers offer speeds up to around 65Mbps, which is more than capable of supporting several devices and ensuring a smooth connection.

 If you currently have a TV and broadband package from Virgin and would like a comparable package, then either Sky or BT would be a good bet.
-Alternatively, you might want to consider signing up to NOW TV instead and just sign up to a fast fibre broadband package.
+Alternatively, you might want to consider signing up to the flexible NOW TV instead and just sign up to a fast fibre broadband package.

 If Virgin Media is available, but you want to switch broadband